AMiD: Knowledge Distillation for LLMs with $\alpha$-mixture Assistant Distribution: Methodology

 Our primary motivation stems from the observation that recent studies inherently include the composition of the teacher distribution $p$ and the student distribution $q_{\theta}$, which we will refer as \textit{assistant distribution} $r_\theta$ in this paper.
 For example, several studies~\citep{agarwal2024policy,ko2024distillm} utilize the divergences that include $r_\theta \coloneq \lambda p + (1-\lambda)q_{\theta}$ with $\lambda\in[0,1]$, which is an weighted arithmetic mean, also known as \textit{$m$-mixture}.
 Moreover, we have newly discovered that the assistant distribution of TAID~\citep{shing2025taid} is \textit{$e$-mixture}, also known as a weighted geometric mean. \begin{restatable}{proposition}{propTAID} The assistant distribution of TAID~\citep{shing2025taid} is $e$-mixture of $p$ and $q_\theta$:\footnote{We omit the time index $t$ and detached notation for the sake of uniformity.} \end{restatable} Please refer to Appendix \ref{proof: propTAID} for proof.
 Using the assistant distribution provides several advantages in KD for LLMs. \underline{First}, the assistant distribution facilitates more effective knowledge transfer between the teacher and the student.
 In KD, a significant capacity gap often arises due to differences in model size~\citep{mirzadeh2020improved}, and this issue becomes particularly pronounced in LLMs~\citep{zhang-etal-2023-lifting,sun2025warmup} due to the high-dimensional nature.
 This gap makes it difficult for the student to faithfully capture the knowledge encoded in the teacher~\citep{mirzadeh2020improved,shing2025taid}.
 By introducing the assistant distribution that serves as a bridge between the teacher and student, the information transfer might be more efficient~\citep{shing2025taid}. \underline{Second}, the assistant distribution improves training stability.
 Due to the high-dimensional nature of LLMs, most of probabilites in $p$ and $q_\theta$ are inevitably close to zero.
 These near-zero probabilities might cause instability in both the loss and the gradient computation when divergences involving density ratios (e.g., KL divergence) are used~\citep{ko2024distillm}.
 A suitably constructed assistant distribution yields more stable density-ratio estimates, thereby enhancing the robustness of optimization~\citep{ko2024distillm}.

 Despite these advantages, no systematic study has examined (1) the distinction between $m$- and $e$-mixture assistant distributions, (2) alternative candidates, (3) their compatibility with diverse divergences, and (4) their implications for KD in LLMs, supported by theoretical and empirical analyses.
 This gap hinders the development of general and effective methodologies, so the recent studies often fall into sub-optimal performances by relying on an isolated design of assistant distribution.
-In this paper, we tackle this gap by unifying the existing assistant distributions into a generalized design principle of assistant distribution.
-In Section~\ref{sec: amad}, we extend the assistant distribution family from the perspective of mean functions and examine its properties.
-Furthermore, we analyze its optimality under generic divergences and study its impact on KD for LLMs by gradient analysis in Section~\ref{sec: amid}.
+In this paper, we alleviate this gap by unifying the existing assistant distributions into a generalized design principle of assistant distribution.